 There are two types of herons commonly found along the Alabama coastal birding trail, great blue herons and green herons.
 If you’re expecting a green heron to be an emerald or olive version of a great blue heron (like I was), you’ll be sorely disappointed.
 Although they have similarly long pointed beaks and piercing yellow eyes, that’s where the similarities end.
 Compared to great blue herons, green herons have short legs and a crow’s length neck.

 Unlike the green heron, the great egret more closely resembles the silhouette of a great blue heron, albeit a snowy-white rendition.
-Look for great egrets year round in the inland coastal plain and Gulf Coast regions of the Alabama bird trail.
+Look for these large white birds in Alabama waters year round in the inland coastal plain and Gulf Coast regions of the Alabama bird trail.

 Fun Fact: The adult great egret is the largest white heron found east of the Rocky Mountains.